nielsnl68/node-red-contrib-i2c/README.md

 This node will send a given String/array/buffer to a given device.
 The address and command can both be set in the dialog screen or dynamicly with <b>msg.address</b> and <b>msg.command</b>.
 The payload can be staticly or dynamicly (using msg.payload) set.
 This payload can be a Buffer, Array, String or Integer.
 When you use integers then the number of bytes to send is importend and can be set between 0 and 31 bytes.

-NEW(0.5.0): you can dasyshane this node, the input msg is just send to the next node.
+NEW(0.5.0): you can daisychain this node, the input msg is send unchanged to the next node.

 #### Inportend Note